 There are two methods for exiting a menu or list.

-- Press Back to return to the previous menu - When Back does not appear in the display, press to return to the previous menu.
+- Press the right soft key ( Back to return to a previous menu. - When Back does not appear in the display, press to return to a previous menu.

 Navigate using a shortcut